tankstudiostech/tankstudiosblog/src/render/posts/jot-snake.html.md

 <p>
 	The people of Israel had rebelled against God, declaring the good He does as bad.
 	We, likewise, do the same every day.
 This evil deserves punishment.
-On the Day of Judgment, God justly will make us drink the cup of His wrath.
+We have earned the cup God's wrath on the Day of Judgment.
 	We have already committed this crime.  **No good we do now can cover our sin, just as a murderer cannot clear his name by being good the rest of his life.**
 </p>